Nexmo/station/_partials/stitch/guides/simple-conversation/javascript.md

 </html>
 ```

-### 2.2 - Add the Nexmo Stitch JS SDK
+### 2.2 - Add the Nexmo Client SDK for JavaScript

-Install the Nexmo Stitch JS SDK:
+Install the Nexmo Client SDK for JavaScript:

 ```bash
 $ npm install nexmo-stitch
 ```

-Include the Nexmo Stitch JS SDK in the `<head>`:
+Include the Nexmo Client SDK for JavaScript in the `<head>`:

 ```html
 <script src="./node_modules/nexmo-stitch/dist/conversationClient.js"></script>